sayeemabdullah/CSS-Cribsheet/README.md

 }
   ```

-You can also use `a:link` to change the color of unvisited link and if you want to change color when the user hover you can use `a:hover` and also add `a:focus` if the user using tab key it will focus.
+You can also use `a:link` to change the color of unvisited link and if you want to change color when the user hover you can use `a:hover` and also add `a:focus` so that if the user using tab key it will focus.

 ___